mz0121coder/carbon-offset-simulator/README.md

 - `npm install` to install dependencies.
 - `npm run dev` to run the development scripts.
 - You should now be able to access the app on `http://localhost:5173/`

+## Tech Stack

+**Client:** React, Vite, Recoil, TailwindCSS, Recharts

+- React and Vite for building a fast, optimised frontend
+- Recoil is a global state management library (similar to Redux) for small to medium sized projects and prototypes.
+- TailwindCSS was used due to personal preference and its high levels of customisation.
+- Recharts for charting with React

+Local Storage is used to keep state between runs on the client side.

+**Server:** Node, JSON Server

+- Node to run and debug JavaScript code locally
+- JSON Server was used early in the project to create a mock REST API to test various endpoints and CRUD operations before transferring to the deployed version.

+**Testing:** Codium AI

+- Codium is an AI powered VS code extension for generating local functional and component tests.
+- In the future I might also implement end to end testing with Cypress.

+## Optimisations

+Due to the dynamic nature of the simulator, it was essential to follow good practices to optimise the code and keep things running smoothly.

+I did this in a few different ways:

+- Ensuring React hooks such as useEffect were used with the correct dependencies and in the right places.
+- Implementing cleanup functions to prevent memory leaks.
+- Correctly handling global data / states.
+For example, using memoisation with useCallback for the form and summary data in the SimInputs component.
+- Using lazy loading techniques to minimise page load times by deferring 'under the fold' components (offset and expense charts - the largest files) until they were needed.
+- Breaking problems down, committing and iterating often.